V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Start by doing yourself a favor by labeling all the wires before you run them.
  * As small and as tight to the wire as you can get makes things the easiest.
- * Label the wires and not the pugs so they still fit in the control board and you can read them without unplugging.
+ * Label the wires and not the plugs so they still fit in the control board and you can read them without unplugging.
  * Typically, as you face the machine, the left side is Y0 and Z0, and the right side is Y1 and Z1.